Student Support and Welfare [UG & PG]

 Supporting UG and PG students

-The first point of contact for all student support and welfare student related issues.
-Specialised knowledge regarding DASS, Counselling, Occupational Health and any health or disability related conditions that student's may face.
-Responsible for advising Personal and Academic Tutors on any disability support plans that may have been issued for students and ensuring that any reasonable adjustments are made.
-This role oversees the Mitigating Circumstances process.
-This role is the contact for all students both UG and PG.
-My Placements, Erasmus, Student Representative Coordinator responsible for student rep training and acting as School representative at Faculty.
+Géraldine has specialised knowledge regarding DASS, Counselling, Occupational Health and any health or disability related conditions that student's may face.
+She is responsible for advising Personal and Academic Tutors on any disability support plans that may have been issued for students and ensuring that any reasonable adjustments are made.

 On the 10th October 2017 the Student Support Team raised £112 by holding a successful Cake Sale for Young Minds https://youngminds.org.uk/get-involved/how-to-fundraise/helloyellow/#why-say-#helloyellow Thank you to everyone who contributed and took part!